FreshAirTonight/af2complex/README.md

 where the residue ranges, 19 to 200 and 500 to 700, are taken out from A's full length input features for modeling A2BC, composed of two copies of A, single copy of B and C, and with a total size of 1788 AAs.
 The domain modeling capability allows conveniently modeling parts of a large sequence, and also avoid possible errors caused by using a partial sequence to derive MSAs.

 A new symbol `+` is introduced in version 1.3.0.
 This plus sign separates individual chains like a slash `/`, but marks entities (can be made of multiple chains) between which the interface score will be calculated.
 For example, in A:2/B:2/C/D, the interface score (iScore) will be calculated on the full target.
-If there is a complex formed, e.g., A:2/B:2, it will give a high iScore regardless whether C or D interacts with A2:B2 or not.
+If there is a complex formed, e.g., A:2/B:2, it will give a signficant iScore regardless whether C or D interacts with A2:B2 or not.
 The plus sign is introduced such that one can evaluate iScore on specified combinations of chains.
 If we changed the target format to A:2/B:2+C/D, the iScore will be calculate only for interface between A2:/B:2 and C/D, as it treats A2:/B2 and C/D as two super entities.
 Please checkout [Example 3](./example/README.md#Example-3) and [a script for interface score calculation](./example/README.md#Interface-score-calculation).

 ## MSA pairing mode
 In version 1.3 and above, we have introduced multiple choices for pairing MSAs of individual monomers of a target.
 With the exception of the unpaired mode, all other pairing modes requires species information of sequences in the MSA alignments.
 Such information is added via a modified data pipeline as explained [here](./example/README.md#Generating-input-features).
 The MSA pairing options are available when you choose either `monomer_ptm` or `multimer_np` as the model preset, and the options are: